ysyk2021/the-art-of-cyclical-thinking-a-guide-to-reflecting-on-successes-and-failures/src/chapter-7-3.md

 ----------

 Maintaining motivation and commitment to cyclical thinking is vital for incorporating this mindset into our lives effectively.
 Setting clear goals, celebrating small wins, creating supportive structures, making time for reflections, embracing continuous learning, cultivating self-compassion, and finding meaning in the process are strategies that can help keep us motivated and committed.
 By integrating these tips into our practice, cyclical thinking becomes a lasting and transformative part of our personal and professional growth.

-In the subsequent chapters of "The Art of Cyclical Thinking: A Guide to Reflecting on Successes and Failures," we delve deeper into practical exercises and techniques that can further support and enhance your motivation and commitment to cyclical thinking.